2004 Israel–New Zealand passport scandal: Repercussions

 Prime Minister Clark cancelled a planned visit to New Zealand in August by Israeli President Moshe Katzav, delayed approval for a new Israeli ambassador to New Zealand, and called the case "far more than simple criminal behaviour by two individuals" which "seriously strained our relationship."
 Israeli Foreign Minister Silvan Shalom expressed sorrow, and said that Israel would work to repair the relationship.
 Dr. Alon Liel, former Director-General of the Israeli Foreign Ministry, said that Israel must protest the diplomatic sanctions, "for if not, it's a silent admission that the two men worked for the Mossad."

 The sanctions included suspending official visits to Israel and foreign ministry contacts, requiring visas for Israeli officials to enter New Zealand.
 Clark said, "The ball is in Israel's court as to where it wants to move from here.
 Three months ago we asked for an apology and an explanation.
 That has not been forthcoming."

 Clark said that an official inquiry that began after the arrests revealed that an Israeli passport factory had been issuing New Zealand passports.
 "We turned up a very small number that emanated from what we believe to be Israeli intelligence.
 Those passports have been cancelled and it would be futile to attempt to use them."

+Antisemitism

 Jewish graves in Wellington were subsequently vandalised with Swastikas and Nazi slogans carved into and around 16 Jewish graves.
 The head of the New Zealand Jewish community, David Zwartz, said, "there is a direct connection between the very strong expressions against Israel and people here feeling they can take it out on Jews.
 It seems to me Israel-bashing one day, Jew-bashing the next day."
+Clark's somewhat dismissed that there was a link between the government's response and the vandalism.